-- t0: SYSPWR applied to the PMIC.
-All other voltage rails are derived from SYSPWR. - t1: All supplies reach 95% of their specified nominal value.
-Note HOST_IRQ may go high sooner if it is pulled-up to a different external supply. - t2: Point where RESETZ is deasserted (goes high).
-This indicates the beginning of the controller auto-initialization routine. - t3: HOST_IRQ goes low to indicate initialization is complete. - (a): VDDLP12 must be powered on after VDD if it is supplied from a separate source. - (b): PLL_REFCLK is allowed to be active before power is applied. - (c): PLL_REFCLK must be stable within 5 ms of all power being applied.
-For external oscillator applications this is oscillator dependent, and for crystal applications this is crystal and controller oscillator cell dependent. - (d): PARKZ must be high before RESETZ releases to support auto-initialization.
-RESETZ must also be held low for at least 5 ms after the power supplies are in specification. - (e): I2C activity cannot start until HOST_IRQ goes low to indicate auto-initialization completes.
+- t1: SYSPWR (VIN) applied to the PMIC.
+All other voltage rails are derived from SYSPWR. - t2: All supplies reach 95% of their specified nominal value.
+Note HOST_IRQ may go high sooner if it is pulled-up to a different external supply. - t3: Point where RESETZ is deasserted (goes high).
+This indicates the beginning of the controller auto-initialization routine. - t4: HOST_IRQ goes low to indicate initialization is complete.
+I2C is now ready to accept commands. - (a): The typical delay between the PLL reference clock becoming active and RESETZ being deasserted (going high) is less than 1 ms. PLL_REFCLK must be stable within 5 ms of all power being applied, and may be active before power is applied. - (b): There is a typical delay of 1.5 s between being FPGA RESETZ being deasserted and FPGA_RDY being asserted (going high).
+This duration is due to FPGA boot logic. - (c): There is a typical controller boot time of 100 ms. PARKZ must be high before RESETZ releases to support auto-initialization.

+RESETZ must also be held low for at least 5 ms after the power supplies are in specification. - (d): There is a typical FPGA setup time of 2.75 ms before the system completes boot process.
+During this period, the DLPC3434 controller writes startup values to the FPGA registers. - (e): After FPGA setup is complete, I2C now accepts commands.

 Figure 9-1.
-System Power-Up Waveforms (With DLPA3000)
+DLPC3434 Power-Up Timing

-- t1: PROJ ON goes low to begin the power down sequence. - t2: The controller finishes parking the DMD. - t3: RESETZ is asserted which causes HOST_IRQ to be pulled high. - t4: All controller power supplies are turned off. - t5: SYSPWR is removed now that all other supplies are turned off. - (a): I2C activity must stop before PROJ ON is deasserted (goes low). - (b): The DMD will be parked within 20 ms of PROJ_ON being deasserted (going low).
+- t1: PROJ_ON goes low to begin the power down sequence. - t2: The controller finishes parking the DMD. - t3: RESETZ is asserted which causes HOST_IRQ to be pulled high. - t4: All controller power supplies are turned off. - t5: SYSPWR is removed now that all other supplies are turned off. - (a): I2C activity must stop before PROJ ON is deasserted (goes low). - (b): The DMD will be parked within 20 ms of PROJ_ON being deasserted (going low).
 VDD, VDD_PLLM/D, VCC18, VCC_INITF, and VCC_FLSH power supplies and the PLL_REFCLK must be held within specification for a minimum of 20 ms after PROJ_ON is deasserted (goes low).
 However, 20 ms does not satisfy the typical shutdown timing of the entire chipset.
 It is therefore recommended to follow note (c). - (c): It is recommended that SYSPWR not be turned off for 50 ms after PROJ_ON is deasserted (goes low).
 This time allows the DMD to be parked, the controller to turn off, and the PMIC supplies to shut down.

 Figure 9-2.
-Normal Park Power-Down Waveforms
+DLPC3434 Normal Power-Down

 - t1: A fault is detected (in this example the PMIC detects a UVLO condition) and PARKZ is asserted (goes low) to tell the controller to initiate a fast park of the DMD. - t2: The controller finishes the fast park procedure. - t3: RESETZ is asserted which puts the controller in a reset state which causes HOST_IRQ to be pulled high. - t4: Eventually all power supplies that were derived from SYSPWR collapse. - (a): VDD, VDD_PLLM/D, VCC18, VCC_INITF, and VCC_FLSH power supplies and the PLL_REFCLK must be held within specification for a minimum of 32 μs after PARKZ is asserted (goes low). - (b): VCC18 must remain in specification long enough to satisfy DMD power sequencing requirements defined in the DMD datasheet.

 Also see the DLPAxxxx datasheets for more information.

 Figure 9-3.
-Fast Park Power-Down Waveforms
+DLPC3434 Fast Power-Down